pedalv/JavaApp/CloudComputing/gradle.md

 - What Is gradle?
  * Convention based build tool
  * DSL to describe the build
- * Supports multiproject builds
+ * Supports multi-project builds
  * Easily customizable
- * Builds many lamguages
+ * Builds many languages
  * Supports dependencies
-- How I sgrade Used?
+- How Is Grade Used?
- * Create a buld script: Kotlin or Groovy DSL
+ * Create a build script: Kotlin or Groovy DSL
- * Defines tasks: build, clean, etc
+ * This defines tasks: build, clean, etc
- * Run the appropreiate task: from the command line or an IDE
+ * Run the appropriate task: from the command line or an IDE
 - Gradle mostly consists of
  * Projects
  * Tasks